Faheem506pk/InternIntelligence_cinematic_vistas/README.md

 npm install

-3. Create a `.env` file in the root directory and add your TMDB API key:
+3. Create a `.env.local` file in the root directory and add your TMDB API key:
 VITE_TMDB_API_KEY=your_api_key_here